gunvirranu/mini-code/README.md

-# mini code
+# mini-code

-This is my repository of (mostly useless) code golfs.
-Each program is meant to be as small as possible while still having "acceptable" performance.
-Currenty, everything is written in Python 3.

-This code is not meant to be actually used.
-If you find yourself wanting to utilize any of these as a library, please consult a medical professional immediately.
+Mini prototype implementations of random stuff.
+It's *sorta* code golf, but also about distilling some concepts to their bare bones.
+Basically, I'm trying to minimize the number of lines, but without any tricks like `;` or `__import__`.
+Currently, everything is written in Python 3.

 ### Currently a WIP